Pier297/BioSearch/README.md

-# BioSearch -- An UX for pubmad
+# BioSearch - An UX for pubmad

-Make sure to start the pubmad server before running this command:
+Note: this UX uses the server provided by *pubmad*, make sure to start it first.

 > npm start